KittyGiraudel/site/_posts/2014-01-30-go-from-one-color-to-another-in-sass.md

 ---
 external:
   host: The Sass Way
   url: http://thesassway.com/advanced/how-to-programtically-go-from-one-color-to-another-in-sass
-title: "How to programmatically go from one color to another in Sass"
+title: How to programmatically go from one color to another in Sass
 tags:
   - sass
   - experiment